Bira/octopus-carnival/_drafts/hells-rebels-04-part-02.md

 priest to enact a ritual to contact Mephistopheles directly.
 The ritual takes three days and a lot of sacrifices to complete, and when it does Mephistopheles answers by sending _six pit fiends_ to serve Barzilai and by giving him and all his underlings a major boost in stats that's going to last for a whole month.
-Sou you can see why the PCs should be very interested in stopping this and driving Thrune out of town as fast as possible.
+So you can see why the PCs should be very interested in stopping this.
 This is why the final part of this adventure is an assault on the temple.

 ## The Song of Silver